Shirley Township, Cloud County, Kansas

-Shirley Township is a township in Cloud County, Kansas, USA.
+Shirley Township is a township in Cloud County, Kansas, United States.
 As of the 2000 census, its population was 178.

 Demographics

-Shirley is an historically French American community, most of whom are of French Canadian ancestry.
+Shirley is a historically French American community, most of whom are of French Canadian ancestry.

 History

 Shirley Township was organized in 1866.

 Geography

 Shirley Township covers an area of 42.75 sqmi and contains no incorporated settlements.
 According to the USGS, it contains two cemeteries: Cedar Hill and Pleasant View.

 The stream of Beaver Creek runs through this township.